Inspect Element

 This guide walks through in-depth case studies and hands-on tutorials to help you investigate opaque systems, systematically.

-As practitioners ourselves, we’ve had to learn on the job, hit dead ends, and seek external expertise across fields and industries.
-Here, we distill these experiences and include tips for veterans and new-comers alike.
+As practitioners, we’ve had to learn on the job, hit dead ends, defend our decisions, and seek external expertise across fields and industries.
+Here we distill these experiences and include tips for veterans and new-comers alike.

-The disciplines we’ll draw from include: investigative journalism, data science, social science, and other branches of computer and information science.
+The disciplines we’ll draw from include: investigative journalism, data engineering, computer science, social science, and other branches of information science.

 Don’t code?
 No problem: the guide emphasizes underlying principles and uses plain-language (“pseudocode”) explainations to accompany any code.